Contact US NOTIFY ME INFORMATION SESSION

 2. Will there be free time to plan my own activities in the evenings and on weekends?

 Yes.
 You will have free time many evenings after work and on identified weekends, however all Birthright Israel Excel Fellows must participate in all programmed evening meetings and activities.
-Schedules are always subject to change and the Birthright Israel Excel participant must remain flexible to such changes at all times.
+Schedules are always subject to change and the Excel Fellow must remain flexible to such changes at all times.

 3. Will touring Israel as a group be a part of the program?

-The Birthright Israel Excel Fellows travel as a group during the three trip weekends within Israel.
-Participants who have not been to Israel in the past may choose to supplement these trips with additional site seeing on their own either before, during, or after the Birthright Israel Excel program.
+Excel Fellows travel as a group during the three trip weekends within Israel.
+Participants who have not been to Israel in the past may choose to supplement these trips with additional site seeing on their own either before, during, or after the Excel program.

 4. Am I allowed to invite friends or relatives to visit me during the program?